 David Morse, Writing Program Director at the Jackson School of Global Affairs

-Morse created a comprehensive guide for faculty on Designing Writing Assignments in the Era of AI.
+Morse created a comprehensive guide for faculty on Designing Writing Assignments in the Era of AI(link is external).
 Although specifically written for instructors in the Jackson School of Global Affairs, the guidance is applicable across most disciplines.
 If an instructor is brand new to AI and primarily uses writing-based assessments, this guide is a great place to start.

 James Sundquist, Lecturer at the Jackson School of Global Affairs